xpdustry/NoPayloadConveyorCrash/README.md

 [![Build status](https://github.com/Xpdustry/TemplatePlugin/actions/workflows/build.yml/badge.svg?branch=master&event=push)](https://github.com/Xpdustry/TemplatePlugin/actions/workflows/build.yml)
 [![Mindustry 7.0 ](https://img.shields.io/badge/Mindustry-7.0-ffd37f)](https://github.com/Anuken/Mindustry/releases)

-This plugin prevents players from crashing a server by constantly changing the direction of a payload conveyor router.
+This plugin prevents players from crashing a server by constantly changing the direction of a payload conveyor.

-> Unlike this [mod](https://github.com/Agzam4/Mindustry-bugfixes-plugin), this plugin doesn't reload the entire game but
-> uses reflection
-> to change the broken code.
-It also preserves the binary compatibility with other plugins.
+It accomplishes this by :

+- Replacing the broken blocks with a patched version using reflection, unlike this [mod](https://github.com/Agzam4/Mindustry-bugfixes-plugin) that does this by reloading the entire game.

+- Preventing players from binding logic processors to payload conveyors.

 ## Installation

-This plugin requires :
+### Requirements

 - Java 17 or above.

 - Mindustry v140 or above.

+### Deployment

+Download the plugin jar in the [releases](https://github.com/Xpdustry/NoPayloadConveyorCrash/releases) and move it in the `config/mods` directory of your server.

 ## Building